totucuong/totucuong.github.io/_posts/2020-05-10-YouCompleteMe.markdown

     cd ~/.vim/plugged
     git clone https://github.com/ycm-core/YouCompleteMe.git

-Then, you go to the YouCompleteMe cloned repo and compile it
+Then, you go to the YouCompleteMe cloned repo and compile it:

     cd ~/YouCompleteMe
     git submodule update --init --recursive
     /usr/bin/python3 install.py

 Note that you need to use the python3 that comes with MacOS.
 Using conda python will mess the compiling up.
-Finally, you can add the following line to your ~/.vimrc
+Finally, you can add the following line to your ~/.vimrc:

     Plug 'ycm-core/YouCompleteMe'

-Remember to excute ':PlugInstall' within vim to install YouCompleteMe.

-That's it I hope you enjoy vim and save up 1 or 2 hours of searching how to install YouCompleteMe for vim8 on MacOs.
+Remember to excute "PlugInstall" within vim to install YouCompleteMe.
+That's it.
+I hope that you enjoy vim and save up 1 or 2 hours of searching how to install YouCompleteMe for vim8 on MacOS :(.